 I wonder did you read recently about the British man who survived a fall from the 15th floor of an apartment block in New Zealand.
 The twenty year old man fell while trying to lower himself onto his Auckland balcony from a neighbour's apartment which was directly above his.
-(Please don't do try this at home kids!)
+(Please don't try this at home kids!)
 It appears that the roof of an adjacent building, some 13 floors below, broke his spectacular fall.

 As you would understand, the likelihood of such a fall would normally result in death.
 According to the BBC though, history records others who have survived falls from much higher altitudes…